MystenLabs/kiosk-course/0-introduction/README.md

 Then we assign the output of the previous function to a new variable called `nft` and transfer it to the seller using `SELLER_ADDRESS` we stores in the _.env_ above.

 `--gas-budget` is set to the previously defined value, and we use `--json` in order to programmatically parse the output of the ptb.

+> ℹ️ Note that in more recent versions of `sui` the `--gas-budget` argument is not needed, as `sui client ptb` (below) will dry-run the transaction and set the gas-budget automatically.

 Notice that we need to use single quotes inside double quotes to pass strings as arguments to the Move function, while object arguments need the `@$` prefix.